michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

     As a first guess, maybe.
 But you do need to ask the user eventually which language they prefer.
-What if I'm on holiday in Portugal and don't speak a word of Portuguese?
+What if I’m on holiday in Portugal and don’t speak a word of Portuguese?

   </details>